 Active shooter survival favors those prepared to react.

-- Early awareness of an active shooter increases margin of safety.
+- Early awareness of an active shooter increases the margin of safety.

 - Quick threat assessment increases your reaction time to escape.